Duxah/FreePCB-2/routing_branch.md

 ### More useful info

 In the drag mode, if you right-click, dragging will be stopped and the last vertex of the copper trace will be highlighted.
-You can move it on vertex of another copper trace to create a branch.
+You can move it on vertex of another copper trace (on same net) to create a branch.
 To do this, press F4_Move_Vertex to start dragging.

 # [return](How_to.md)